transg00/lab4/readme.txt

 Write a method that will sort an array

-what objects
+what objects Integer

-what size
+what size any

-how to sort by
+how to sort by descending order

-will it always be full
+will it always be full yes

-what algorithim is required
+what algorithim is required -